mjohnson7cd/AI-voice-assistant/README.md

   pip install pyttsx3
 ```

-# Intentions
+# Intents
-New intentions can be added to <a href="https://github.com/mjohnson7cd/AI-voice-assistant/blob/main/intents.json">intents.json</a>.
+New intents can be added to <a href="https://github.com/mjohnson7cd/AI-voice-assistant/blob/main/intents.json">intents.json</a>.
 From here, you can design custom intents.

-Example:
+Example Intent:
 ``` json
         {
             "tag": "greeting",